OctopusDeploy/blog/blog/2020-07/extending-octopus-execution-container/index.md

 ![](az-cli-only-size.png "width=300")

-Using this container we can execute an Azure script step and see we get the same result from `az version` as against the step that using the `octopusdeploy/worker-tools` image:
+Using this container we can execute an Azure script step and see the same result from `az version` as against the step that using the `octopusdeploy/worker-tools` image:

 ![](az-cli-only-octopus.png "width=300")